boeboe/spring-memcache-sample/README.md

  * [xmemcached](https://github.com/killme2008/xmemcached)

-Thanks a lot to [ragnor](https://github.com/ragnor) for his support on getting the memcached backends properly configured using Spring java `@Configuration` !
+Thanks a lot to [ragnor](https://github.com/ragnor) for his support on getting the memcached backends properly configured using the Spring Java `@Configuration` approach!